- Lawyer Programs

 Sending a person for independent advice

-- Some times when you should or must send a person for independent legal advice:
+There are times when you should or must send a person for independent legal advice:

-- where required by statute
+- where required by statute;

-- where the person is an unrepresented opposite party
+- where the person is an unrepresented opposite party;

-- if you draw up a separation or settlement agreement for both parties to a matrimonial dispute
+- if you draw up a separation or settlement agreement for both parties to a matrimonial dispute;

-- if you represent a lending institution that has a fiduciary relationship with a borrower
+- if you represent a lending institution that has a fiduciary relationship with a borrower;

-- where you may be acting in a potential conflict of interest and have a concern about the client’s ability to give an informed consent
+- where you may be acting in a potential conflict of interest and have a concern about the client’s ability to give an informed consent.

-- Especially if one party is receiving all the financial benefit of the transaction and the other is unsophisticated, it may not be sufficient to recommend that the unsophisticated party obtain independent legal advice.
+If one party is receiving all the financial benefit of the transaction and the other is unsophisticated, it may not be sufficient to recommend that the unsophisticated party obtain independent legal advice.
 You may need to ensure that they do so.